Dynamics of radiating particles in current sheets with a transverse magnetic field component: Implementing Radiative Recoil

-The positron's motion at any given moment of time can be approximated by the solution for the case without radiative friction, and we treat $\mu$ and $i_x$ as slowly changing parameters.
-In order to account for radiative friction, we must quantify its influence on these parameters over the half-period of motion in the $(y,p_y)$ plane $T_y/2$, and find how that quantity depends on $\mu$ and $i_x$.
+The positron's motion at any given moment of time can be approximated by the solution for the case without radiative friction, and we treat $\mu$ and $i_x$ as slowly varying parameters.
+In order to account for radiative friction, we must quantify its influence on these parameters over the half-period of motion in the $(y,q_y)$ plane $T_y/2$ assuming constant $\mu$ and $i_x$, and find how that quantity depends on $\mu$ and $i_x$.

 To quantify $\Delta\mu$ we integrate $\dot{\mu}(\mu,i_x)$ over $T_y/2$.
 In order to do that, we use $d\mu/dq_y=\dot{\mu}/\dot{q_y}$ and integrate over $q_y$ instead.
 Here, from (\ref{systembase}) and (\ref{x^2}),